Matt-Conrad/CXR_View_Classification/README.md

 The web API contains the trained model and accepts DICOM files to classify as either frontal or lateral and can be deployed either to the local machine, a local VM, or to AWS Elastic Beanstalk.
 The web API can be easily used with the complementary web UI.

 ## Motivation
-The inspiration for this project arises from my experience in the medical imaging industry.
-A classifier such as this would be useful in industry.
-One use case being a lot of medical imaging software relies on DICOM tags such as laterality (0020,0060), view position (0018,5101), and patient orientation (0020,0020) to perform some action.
-However, this tag is not always there or has values of all images in the study or series as seen in the image set from [NLM History of Medicine](https://openi.nlm.nih.gov/faq#collection), which is the image set used in the cited paper.
-Thus, this automatic classifier can be used to label all of these images so that the medical software relying on these DICOM tags can perform their duty.
+Medical images in the form of DICOM files can have tags such as laterality (0020,0060), view position (0018,5101), and patient orientation (0020,0020) that describe the orientation of a patient.
+However, this tag is not always there or this tag can have incorrect values.
+Examples of these issues can be seen in the image set from [NLM History of Medicine](https://openi.nlm.nih.gov/faq#collection), which is the image set used in the cited paper.
+Thus, this automatic classifier can be used to label all of these images.

 The main purpose of this project was to learn about a wide range of technologies and concepts and how to integrate them into one large project.
 Using this paper's algorithm as the core of the project, I utilized the following technologies and concepts to build the application and web API:
  - PostgreSQL (Python package: psycopg2, C++ library: libpqxx) to organize the metadata, features, and labels of all of the downloaded images